Skip to main content Skip to footer

 NOMINATION REQUIREMENTS

-The Recognition Committee reviews nominations for the leadership award against the following required criteria:
+The Selection Committee reviews all nominations against the following required criteria:

-1. Innovative Solution: The nominee must have a unique and innovative solution that will seek to improve the lives of older adults from the lens of the year’s Award Theme.
+1. Innovative Solution: The nominee must have a unique solution that improves the lives of older adults through the lens of Empowered Care.

-2. Measurable Impact to Relative to the Award Theme: The nominee must demonstrate a clear, quantifiable impact on the cognitive and behavioral health space.
-This may include:
+2. Measurable Impact to Relative to the Award Theme: The nominee must demonstrate a clear, quantifiable impact on independence, dignity, and agency.
+This includes:

-• Quality of Life Enhancements – Data showing increased engagement, social interaction, or emotional well-being for individuals facing cognitive or behavioral health challenges.
+• Quality of Life: Data showing increased engagement, social interaction, or emotional well-being for individuals and their care teams.

-3. Financial Viability and Sustainability: Winners will be financially viable with a plan to scale to drive broader future impact.
+3. Financial Viability and Sustainability: Winners must be financially viable with a clear, demonstrated pathway to scale their impact across the broader healthcare and aging ecosystem.

 Eligible candidates must:

-• Have made a significant, demonstrable contribution to the year’s Award Theme
+• Have made a significant, demonstrable contribution to this year’s theme of Empowered Care.

-Candidates may not currently be a member of the Ziegler Link-age team, affiliated with Ziegler Link-age Fund portfolio companies, the League of Advisors, or the Recognition Committee.
+Note: Candidates may not currently be a member of the Ziegler Link-age team, affiliated with Ziegler Link-age Fund portfolio companies, or the Selection Committee.

 ABOUT JOHN HOPPER